 All of these obsessive questions led me to my favorite toothpaste or should I say tooth powder.
 Tooth powder is dried toothpaste, which is ideal for weight-conscious travelers.
 Even after using Primal Life Organic’s Dirty Mouth tooth powder for the first time, my teeth felt like I just got them professionally cleaned!
 Even more amazing is that the powder is designed to help regrow your tooth enamel.
 Already my teeth are much less sensitive to hot and cold and my tooth hot spots are going away.
 It also tastes so yummy that I actually look forward to brushing my teeth!
 Whenever I run out of tooth powder I am really bummed (like now).

 Another lightweight toothpaste option is to make homemade toothpaste dots (shown in the photo).
 I made toothpaste dots by squeezing out rows of toothpaste onto a plate and letting them dry for three weeks or so.
 Then I cut them up into 1/8″ chunks and put them into a little ziplock baggie.
-When I want to use them, I pop one in my mouth, chew it like gum to rehydrate it, then brush my teeth with the bamboo toothbrush.
+When I want to use them, I pop one in my mouth, chew it like gum to rehydrate it, then brush my teeth with the Bambu bamboo toothbrush*.
 Another plus to making toothpaste dots is that you have control over the quality of the ingredients, like using organic toothpaste, instead of being stuck with the limited options for travel sized toothpaste.

 I adore my bamboo toothbrushes because they are mostly biodegradable and the handles are easy to cut down to size.
 Guess which one I take when I’m traveling?